maggioniduffy/notifaisv_v2/Readme.md

 # Notifai backend
-Server using puppeteer to scrap data from Informatics School of the National University of Comahue to notify the students in an React Native made app.
-This is done using socket.io to send the data.
+Server using puppeteer to scrap data from Informatics School of the National University of Comahue to notify the students about the news and jobs offers related to the school.
+## Socket.io, Node.js, Express & MongoDB

+### Frontend made with React Native made app, https://github.com/maggioniduffy/notifaifrontend_v2.